MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P14-Polish-Gameplay/content.md

 ```
 >

-This function creates a new move action that moves the camera to (x: 0, y: 0).
+This function creates a move action that moves the camera to (x: 0, y: 0).
 This should be
 center of the left half of the screen.
-That is if the anchor point of the screen is in the center.
+That is, if the anchor point of the screen is in the center.
 If not you can check the initial location of the camera and use those coordinates.

 Next we define a wait action.